parlaylabs/model/README.md

 provided.
 Typically this includes some exposed IP address and an idea of how to communicate at that address.

+**Versions** - A document which can map service names to component images providing a single view of all images used in a graph.

 Model
 =====